Brymmobaggins/fylo-darktheme-landingPage/README.md

 ## Acknowledgments

-I  wil like give a shout out to (web dev simplified)[] from the contect providing on youtube and chao charles on
+I  will like give sshout out to (web dev simplified)[] for providing programming contents and motivational on youtube and [chao charles](https://twitter.com/ChaooCharles?lang=en) on tips and tricks for CSS grid and styling.
+I also [SideHustleNigeria](sidehustleNG.com)community for this internship programme to hone my skills as frontend developer.